 A maximum of 3 credit hours may be completed at the 3000 or 4000 level with the advisor's approval.
 Up to 6 credit hours of course work may be taken outside the department or transferred from another accredited institution, consistent with the student's special needs and interests.

-All MA students will be expected to attend at least three colloquia over the course of their careers and to present at least once.
+All MA students will be expected to attend at least three graduate colloquia over the course of their careers.
+Students are required to present in at least one of the three colloquia.

-Any student planning to pursue a non-standard degree path—including a Dual MA, a Concurrent Bachelor’s/Master’s Degree program, concurrent graduate degrees in RLST and some other unit on campus, a RLST MA degree involving exceptions to regular degree requirements, a RLST MA degree involving transfer credits, and any other non-standard path—is required to submit a petition requesting approval from the student’s faculty advisor, the Director of Graduate Studies, and the Chair; the Graduate Program Assistant should also be involved in the formulation and submission of the petition and receive a copy.
-Some petitions may require that approval be sought from the Graduate School.
+Any student planning to pursue a non-standard degree path—including a Dual MA, a Bachelor's–Accelerated Master's Degree program, concurrent graduate degrees in RLST and some other unit on campus, a RLST MA degree involving exceptions to regular degree requirements, a RLST MA degree involving transfer credits, and any other non-standard path—is required to submit a petition requesting approval from the student’s faculty advisor, the Director of Graduate Studies, and the Chair; the Graduate Program Assistant should also be involved in the formulation and submission of the petition and receive a copy.
+Some petitions may require Graduate School approval.
 Additionally, any student planning to pursue a non-standard degree path is required to attend a meeting, at the beginning of every academic year, that includes the student’s faculty advisor, the Director of Graduate Studies, and the Graduate Program Assistant.

 Students who are pursuing a standard degree path are also strongly encouraged to arrange a meeting, at the beginning of every academic year, that includes their faculty advisor, the Director of Graduate Studies, and the Graduate Program Assistant.